newchuyalong/libgdx-learning/File-handling.md

 There are many more methods in FileHandle that let you check for specific attributes of a file.
 Please refer to the Javadocs for detail.

 **Note**: These functions are mostly unimplemented in the HTML5 back-end at the moment.
-Try to not rely on them to much if HTML5 will be a target of your application.
+Try not to rely on them too much if HTML5 will be a target of your application.

 ## Error Handling ##
 Some operations on FileHandles can fail.
 We adopted `RuntimeExceptions` to signal errors instead of checked Exceptions.
 Our reasoning goes like this: 90% of the time we will access files that we know exist and are readable (e.g. internal files packaged with our application).